 The fact of the matter is that there aren’t many moms who haven’t felt like they were frowned upon for their decision, whether it was to stay at home, work from home or work a job outside of the home.
 The truth is that no matter what you decide to do, there will always be a family member, friend or complete stranger that feels you went about it wrong.
 If you read Proverbs 31 it never says what the mother did outside of taking care of her family, contributing to the family income and running the house.
 I have to add my comment here … don’t all moms do that?

 Whether you are a work at home, stay at home or work outside the home mom, you are a MOM and you do everything listed in Proverbs 31 in the best way you know how… in a way that makes sense for YOUR family.
 It doesn’t matter where you find yourself through the day, you have made a decision that you felt was best for your family.
 Cut yourself some slack on that one.
 Please?
 Being a mom is a challenge no matter what the rest of your day looks like.
 We can move forward knowing that there is no right answer.
 There is no cookie cutter puzzle that fits us all.
 We are unique in every way.
 No two families or situations are the same.
-Even if there are days that you feel like you have been completely knocked off your feet, as Alisa Donner, the co-founder of PAM once told me … Today is a new day.
+Even if there are days that you feel like you have been completely knocked off your feet, try this motto: Today is a new day.
 There is no need to look back.

 Be proud of where you are right now despite any other persons opinion of the decision.